FamilySearch/gedcomx-php/DESIGN.md

 Unit tests should be added.

+For authentication, tests use a client_id that is granted special permission to use the OAuth2 password flow so that we can authenticate programmatically.
+The client_id only functions in sandbox.

 Tests are recorded with [PHP-VCR](https://github.com/php-vcr/php-vcr), otherwise the tests would run for close to an hour.
 PHP-VCR matches requests from the SDK to a list of requests stored in JSON file.
 There is one JSON file for each test.